ashwinvis/phd-thesis/chapter_00_4_results.md

 @fig:anticyclone-toy-model, a visualization of run 3 in @LindborgMohanan2017.
 This figure shows that coherent vortices, predominantly anticyclonic emerge during the course of the simulation.
-As shown in @fig:spatial_means, at time $t / \tau \approx 600$ potential vortical energy start to dominate over wave energy and immediately after this event, such anticyclones become visible.
+As shown in @fig:spatial_means, at time $t / \tau \approx 600$ vortical energy start to dominate over wave energy and immediately after this event, such anticyclones become visible.
-Although Earth's atmosphere most of the climate is driven by cyclones, a noteworthy example of an anticyclone is the Great Red Spot in the planet Jupiter shown in @fig:red-spot.
+Although in Earth's atmosphere there is a dominance of cyclones, a noteworthy example of an anticyclone is the Great Red Spot in the planet Jupiter shown in @fig:red-spot.
 Moreover, cyclonic-anticyclonic asymmetry has been also studied in other shallow water simulations